Having hard but necessary conversations

 It’s often difficult to start these conversations.
 But there are some specific things to keep in mind when discussing traumatic events with neurodivergent individuals in an effective and empathetic way:

 1. Be proactive.
-Discussing topics like violence and racism can be overwhelming for many, but avoiding these conversations can create more anxiety and stress for people with learning and thinking differences.
+Discussing topics like violence can be overwhelming for many, but avoiding these conversations can create more anxiety and stress for people with learning and thinking differences.